adarshkannada/Rest-API-Java/README.md

-# Rest-API-Python
+# Rest-API-Java
-A Python test repo for Rest API
+A Java test repo for Rest API